 The schoolchildren were collecting bottles again, and Eloise gave them the few she had sitting in the garage.
 She was sure she must have been frazzled sounding as she sent them off.
 When finally she and Missy were alone again, she called throughout the whole house before giving up.
 Had she imagined the whole episode?
 The memory of those bony horns under her hands didn’t feel like a figment of her imagination.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Keely GreenfieldWrite a Review